 - 2 tbsp roasted sesame seeds

-- Rinse the meat, pat dry and cut into very thin slices across the grain.
+- Rinse meat, pat dry and cut into very thin slices across the fiber.

-- Peel, core and roughly chop the pear.
-Peel the onion and garlic, also chop them roughly, puree everything together in the speed chopper to form a paste and put it in a bowl.
-Clean, wash and finely chop 1 spring onion, add it to the paste with soy sauce, coconut blossom sugar and sesame oil and mix.
-Add the meat, toss in the mixture and marinate for 30 minutes.
+- Peel, core, and roughly chop the pear.
+Peel and roughly chop the onion and garlic, blend everything together in a food processor until a paste forms, and transfer to a bowl.
+Peel, wash, and finely chop 1 spring onion, add it to the paste along with soy sauce, coconut blossom sugar, and sesame oil, and mix.
+Add the meat, toss in the mixture, and marinate for 30 minutes.

-- Meanwhile, peel the carrots and cut them into thin slices, then blanch them in boiling salted water for 2 minutes, drain and drain.
+- Meanwhile, peel and thinly slice carrots, then blanch in boiling salted water for 2 minutes, drain and drain.

-- Wash lettuce leaves and shake dry.
-Clean and wash the remaining spring onions and cut into rings.
+- Wash the lettuce leaves and shake them dry.
+Trim and wash the remaining spring onions and cut them into rings.

 Heat oil in an iron skillet or wok over high heat until smoking.
-Fry the meat and carrots in batches so that it doesn't draw any water. - Spread lettuce leaves with ssamjang, spread some of the meat mixture on top and sprinkle with spring onions and sesame seeds.
+Sear the meat and carrots in batches to prevent them from absorbing water. - Spread ssamjang on lettuce leaves, top with some of the meat mixture, and sprinkle with spring onions and sesame seeds.
 Arrange on a platter and serve immediately.